major-lab/mirbooking/README.md

 OpenMP can be optionally used to parallelize the evaluation of partial derivatives by specifying `-Dwith_openmp=true`.

+MPI can be optionally used to distribute the computation across multiple machine on supported solvers (i.e. `mkl-cluster`) by specifying `-Dwith_mpi=true`.

 ## Numerical integration

-In addition to determine the steady state, miRBooking can also perform numerical integration of the microtargetome.
+In addition to determine the steady state, miRBooking can also perform numerical integration of the microtargetome using the programming API.

-For knock-out conditions, zero the miRNA or mRNA expression.

 ## Other tools